tasmiarahmantanjin/docker-demo/README.md

 ```
 4. Open browser inside sica dev-end and navigate 127.0.0.1:8001
 5. Open Diagtool and Set Remote Config with 127.0.0.1:21099
-6. TA-DA!!!
+6. TAAAA-DAAAA!!!
 You are good to try signal manipulations and the app is up and running with docker.

 ### Some Basic Docker command
 1. List all the docker images